2 wines to discover in lightweight glass bottles

 Did you know?

-- Did you know that switching to lightweight glass can reduce a bottle’s environmental impact by up to 14% compared to heavier glass?
+- Did you know that lightweight glass wine bottles can reduce greenhouse gas emissions related to container production by up to 14% compared to more conventional glass bottles?

-- Did you know that glass bottles made in Europe contain, on average, 45% cullet (recycled glass) and that innovations pushing the cullet content to 100% have been reported?
+- Did you know that glass bottles contain, on average, 45% cullet (recycled glass) and that innovations pushing the cullet content to 100% have been reported?

 Want to know about the subject?

-Consult the Vitisphere.com article on lightweight glass (French only) or visit our Social Responsibility section.
+Consult the Vitisphere.com article on lightweight glass (French only) or visit our Sustainable Development section.

 Related Posts